seinecle/asciidoctorj-extensions-custom/docs/generated-pdf/subdir/now_temp_slides.md

 This is a now page.
 Websites usually have "about pages", this page gives a more instantaneous view.
 Something I do / have done is of interest to you?
 Get in touch at levallois@em-lyon.com or on Twitter! (@seinecle)

+- now up to 14 http://seinecle.github.io/gephi-tutorials[tutorials for Gephi], more in preparation
+- re-published the similarity-computer plugin for Gephi: https://gephi.org/plugins/#/plugin/similaritycomputer
+- last preparation for the emlyon's digital night with 3DS, Accenture, Ada, Artefact and L'Oreal: http://data.em-lyon.com/2017/02/16/digital-night-2017/
+- last preparation for teaching the module "Technologies Digitales et Ruptures Business", with Guillaume Lecuyer from Visiativ and Romain Willmann (emlyon student and consultant) https://executive.em-lyon.com/Formations/Certificats/EMS02-Transformation-Digitale-des-Organisations
+- found the IoT object to use in my coming class (Sept 2017): a https://www.adafruit.com/products/3213[huzzah feather] + https://www.adafruit.com/product/2900[OLED screen].
+But the huzzah with stacking headers is out of stock...

 - re-submitted the neuromarketing paper!
 - co-steering the recruitment of 2 new positions in our department: one professor in marketing and data analytics, one instructor position in coding / Excel / SQL.
 Get in touch!
 - teaching at emlyon's incubator, in our MSc in Marketing and Service Management and in our Programme Grande Ecole.